TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 }
 ~~~

-You need to declare your targets, but once you do, you can get the DOM element by using `this.nameTarget`.
+You need to declare your targets, once you have Stimulus provides the following properties to you controller:
-If you need multiple targets of the same kind, you can get an array of DOM elements with `this.nameTargets`.
+* `this.nameTarget` - the first DOM element of matching target name.
-If you need to make your controllers to be smart about targets, you can
+* `this.nameTargets` - An array of all targets matching name.
-also ask whether certain targets are available in the HTML with `this.hasNameTarget`.
+* `this.hasNameTarget` - Boolean indicator of whether target of name is in scope.

 ### Keeping state